daniel-schroeder-dev/cwhq-python-email-series/emails/51__using-ascii-lowercase.md

 ## Question

-A young Pythonista is making a program where a user has to form words using unique letters of the alphabet for each word (all lowercase letters).
+A young Python programmer is making a program where a user has to form words using unique letters of the alphabet for each word (all lowercase letters).
 They get a point for each letter they use, and they can't use the same letter twice in one word or between words.
 To make sure the user is only pulling from the list of available words, the programmer has created a list of all the letters in the alphabet using this function:

 ```python